-Raccoons, like humans, have sweet tastebuds or receptors, which implies they can experience sweetness.
+Raccoons, like humans, have sweet tastebuds or receptors, implying they can experience sweetness.
 Raccoons, like humans, are mammals.
 Raccoons enjoy meat, sweets, and fast food, yet these foods are poisonous to them.
 These omnipresent animals never say no to food and are not afraid to steal it; they will almost certainly eat it if they acquire it.

 Because they enjoy eating chocolate, you may be tempted to feed it to make them happy.
-It may make them happy for a few moments, but considering the consequences, it will eventually kill it, which isn’t good unless you want to kill them, which is illegal.
+It may make them happy for a few moments, but considering the consequences, it will eventually kill them, which isn’t good unless you want to kill them, which is illegal.

 Can raccoons eat cocoa beans and plants?

 Chocolate is manufactured from cocoa beans and the cacao tree’s seeds.
 Cacao plants and beans are bitter, and no one wants to eat them save bats, monkeys, and squirrels, which prefer sweet pulps.
 Although raccoons are omnivorous, they will eat beans and plants when available, but they are toxic, like chocolate, and cannot digest them well.
 As a result, raccoons eat cocoa beans and plants, which is not good.